Justin Theroux: Career

 In 2008, Theroux played John Hancock in the HBO miniseries John Adams.
 In 2009, Theroux made up part of the voice cast for Call of Duty: Modern Warfare 2.
 He also played Justin in Parks and Recreation.
 Theroux wrote the screenplay for the 2010 film Iron Man 2.
 Following Theroux's work on Tropic Thunder, actor Robert Downey Jr. recommended Theroux as a screenwriter to the film's director, Jon Favreau.

 Theroux returned to acting in the film Your Highness (2011), as Leezar, an evil wizard who kidnaps a princess.
 He starred in the 2012 comedy Wanderlust, playing the leader of a hippie commune.
 By August 2012, Theroux was hired to direct and rewrite the script for the comedy film Swear to God.

 In June 2013, Theroux was cast as the lead character in HBO's TV pilot The Leftovers, which HBO ordered as a 10-episode season in September 2013.
 The series, which premiered June 29, 2014, is based on a book of the same name by Tom Perrotta, which follows a group of people left behind in the suburban community of Mapleton after mysterious disappearances worldwide.
 Theroux received widespread critical acclaim for his performance throughout the three seasons.

 Theroux co-wrote the sequel Zoolander 2 (2016), and reprised his role, Evil DJ, in the film.

 Theroux also voiced the character The Evil Lord Garmadon in the 2017 film The Lego Ninjago Movie.

 In 2018, Theroux played savant neurochemist James Mantleray in the 2018 Netflix comedy drama miniseries Maniac opposite Emma Stone and Jonah Hill.

 In 2019, Theroux produced the ABC television event Live in Front of a Studio Audience alongside Norman Lear, Jimmy Kimmel and Will Ferrell.
 Theroux received a Primetime Emmy Award for Outstanding Variety Special (Live) for producing the event.
 He also voiced Tramp in the Disney+ live-action film Lady and the Tramp, a remake of the 1955 film with the same name.

 In 2021, Theroux portrayed brilliant inventor and stubborn idealist Allie Fox in the Apple TV+ television series The Mosquito Coast, a television adaptation from the 1981 novel of the same name written by Paul Theroux, Justin Theroux's uncle.
 Theroux also served as executive producer for the series.

 In 2024, Theroux co-starred in the Beetlejuice (1988) sequel, Beetlejuice Beetlejuice.

+In 2025, beginning with Season 2 of the Amazon Prime Video adaptation of Fallout, Theroux took over the role of Robert Edwin House, a genius roboticist and ruthless entrepreneur who predicted the coming nuclear apocalypse via mathematical algorithms.
+The character was originally voiced by René Auberjonois in Fallout: New Vegas, and briefly portrayed by actor Rafi Silver in Season 1 of the adaptation.
+In Season 2, Silver's role was revealed to be a body double for the real House, portrayed by Theroux.